Manitou Bathhouse

 The Manitou Spa building is located near several natural mineral springs and within the building is the Soda Spring.
 The spa was the "town's social center" in the early 1900s.

-The building, constructed in 1920 or 1921, served infirm and healthy people.
+The building was constructed around 1920 or 1921, and known to serve infirm and healthy people.
 One of the resources in the Save America's Treasures project, the hotel and spa resort building retains its original marble floors, bar and murals.
 Before it was renovated in 2005, it was vacant due to flooding and disrepair.

 The original bathhouse was built in 1882 to 1883 and was torn down in 1923, or in 1921.
 Visitors to the bathhouse could bathe in a cool plunge pool, relax in hot mineral water baths, visit the physician or relax in one of the reading rooms.